Arsinia/GI_LoadscreenRandomizer/README.md

 # How do I use it?
 #### Basic instructions
 Just put the pictures you want to see in a folder called "InputLoadingScreens" and run GI_LoadingScreen.exe or GI_LoadingScreen.py.
-Also, put the file "dcf5ad8be031c5fc-ps_replace.txt" in the folder called "ShaderFixes" in your 3DMigoto folder.
 Then just run the game and it'll work.
 If you change the images while the game is running, press F10 to reload.

 #### Toggling Subfolders
 You can have multiple folders inside of "InputLoadingScreens" and running the program will search through all images in these folders.
 If you want to disable a folder, rename it to start with a hyphen "-" and rerun the program.
 This will prevent any images in this folder from being used as a loading screen.